AlessioRoda/rt2_assignment1/README.md

 ```
 #!/bin/bash
-source your_ros1_work_space/install/setup.bash
+source your_ros1_work_space/devel/setup.bash
 source your_ros2_work_space/install/setup.bash
 ```
-Make sure that these files and the gazeebo_script one have the permission to be executable.
+Make sure that these files and the gazebo_script one have the permission to be executable.

 Now the only thing that you have to do in order to launch the entire simulation is to open the terminal in the root folder ad digit

 ```
-./gazeebo_script.sh
+./gazebo_script.sh
 ```

 Now three different terminals should have been opened and you can find the user terminal interface to move the robot in the first one.